remy/remysharp.com/public/blog/fun-with-esp-modules.md

 - Deep sleep mode - these devices are supposed to least years when in deep sleep, but all my projects thus far have had external power supplies
 - I2C over the SDL and SCL lines to offer more buttons/sensors into the ESP
+- SSL - actually I have tried it and it failed with the versions I was testing with, but I've not needed to request over https yet from the ESP so I've ignored it for now
 - File System - if you noticed from the memory map above, there's room for files to be stored.
 From the docs there's a couple of options, but this means that if I'm serving a web page, I can put the static assets (like JavaScript, CSS and images) in this space instead of having to dump it all in the sketch itself.
 It also looks like there's a few options on how much space you can have too:

 ![The file system options on the ESP 01](/images/esp-filesystem.png)